openstack/magnum/README.rst

 Architecture
 ------------

-There are six different types of objects in the Magnum system:
+There are seven different types of objects in the Magnum system:

 * Bay: A collection of node objects where work is scheduled
 * BayModel: An object stores template information about the bay which is used to create new bays consistently
 * Node: A baremetal or virtual machine where work executes
 * Pod: A collection of containers running on one physical or virtual machine
 * Service: An abstraction which defines a logical set of pods and a policy by which to access them
+* ReplicationController: An abstraction for managing a group of PODs to ensure a specified number of PODs are running
 * Container: A docker container

 Two binaries work together to compose the Magnum system.
 The first binary